codurance/site/src/_posts/2020-01-24-project-maturity-model.md

 ## Further Improvements

 We added integration tests to check that the access codes that we needed for each remote service were still accurate.
 We are integrating with over 100 almost identical services and they are undergoing an upgrade program!
-This means that the tests will be broken first thing on Monday morning, allowing us to fix things before outr users need the data.
+This means that the tests will be broken first thing on Monday morning, allowing us to fix things before our users need the data.

 One of the services used AWS S3 to store messages that could not be parsed.
 Expanding this to other parts of the service greatly assisted fixing (or at least quieting) some strange errors.